DemocracyClub/design-system/src-site/usage/getting-started.md

 import dc_design_system
 ```

 The only thing this package does is to expose the directory it lives in, which we’ll use in the **Sass compilation** step to follow.
+It’s also needed to path to the images and fonts folders.

 ```
 >>> import dc_design_system